Ankle Pain When Walking: Most Common Causes

 - Achilles tendonitis Achilles tendonitis is a condition characterized by pain and tenderness around the area of the heel and the Achilles tendon, usually due to injury.

 - Flat feet Flat feet are a condition where the arches of the feet do not develop and the majority of the foot makes contact with the floor.
 Without an arch, the shock applied to the foot while running or jumping is not absorbed sufficiently and increased load is applied to the ankle joint.
 This increased load can lead to the development of pain in the ankle and other areas of the body.
-Orthotics can be used to prevent pronation of the foot and ankle, thus limiting the potential ankle injuries from occurring.
+Insoles can be used to prevent pronation of the foot and ankle, thus limiting the potential ankle injuries from occurring.

 Preventing Ankle Pain When Walking